vanvaridiksha/CSDS-Spark_AWS_EMR_Assignment3/README.md

-# CSDS-Spark_AWS_EMR_Assignment3
+#CSDS-Spark_AWS_EMR_Assignment3

-In this assignment, you will be running the same recommendation system that you built for AudioScrobbler Data but on a 3 node AWS-EMR cluster.
+In this assignment, you will be running the same recommendation system that you built for AudioScrobbler Data but on a 3-node AWS-EMR cluster.

 ##Setup